DavidArakelyan/agenthub/docs/getting_started.md

 - Click the "×" button next to a chat in the sidebar to delete it
 - Confirm the deletion when prompted

+## Customizing Your Workspace

+### Adjusting Panel Sizes

+AgentHub offers a flexible workspace that you can customize:

+1. **Resize the Canvas Panel**:
+   - Hover over the left edge of the canvas panel until you see the resize cursor
+   - Click and drag to adjust the width of the canvas panel
+   - The main chat area will automatically resize in response

+2. **Optimizing Your View**:
+   - For code review: Expand the canvas panel to see more code
+   - For conversation focus: Shrink the canvas to prioritize the chat area
+   - Your panel size preferences are saved between sessions

+3. **Responsive Adaptation**:
+   - The interface will automatically adjust when you resize your browser window
+   - All components maintain usability at different screen sizes

 ## Updating Generated Content

 ### Requesting Updates